kjottgi/linked-blog-starter-md/csc347/Lecture 8.md

 ****
-**Confidentiality/Privacy**
+Alice and bob** are two people that are trying to communicate
+- Eve is just listening to people talking
+- Mallory is a malicious attacker but **Confidentiality/Privacy**
+- We want to make sure E and M can't read
+- Only those authorized can read
+- We use algorithms to do this.
+*Some common examples is https, ssh, which are encrypting.*
 **Data Integrity**
 - Messages sent between two people should remain in tact and modification should be know
 - Anything should not be altered, if so, not change **Authentication**
 - Messages sent between A&B appear in tact (vs M) and A and B should know that a message has been modified
 - Written data should not be altered. known if so.
+- We want to make sure it's not modified or changed.
 **Authentication**
 - Ensure that A knows that she is talking to B and vice versa
 - Difficult to define well: